Development of Final Fantasy XV: Final Fantasy XV Universe

 A remake tailored to mobile devices titled Final Fantasy XV: Pocket Edition was also released in 2017.
 Released for iOS, Android and through Windows Store, it carries over the core story and gameplay while using a different artstyle and touch controls catered to a casual gaming audience.
 The story plays out across ten episodes; the first episode is free, while the rest must be purchased separately.
 The game was later released as Final Fantasy XV: Pocket Edition HD for the PlayStation 4 and Xbox One on September 7, 2018, and for the Nintendo Switch on September 13.
 The Switch version was the first Final Fantasy to appear on the platform.
+A virtual reality-based fishing simulation game titled Monster of the Deep: Final Fantasy XV was released in November 2017.
+Suggested by Sony Interactive Entertainment and originally a first-person shooter featuring Prompto and based on the storyline of Episode Duscae, the project was reworked into its current form to promote immersion and entertainment.

 Downloadable content

 Among the DLC released were various promotional content utilised as tie-ins to the base game, as well as character-driven "episodes" with additional story elements intended to address player criticisms of the game's narrative structure and missing details.
-Episode Gladiolus released on March 28, 2017; featuring Gladiolus as a playable character, the scenario also featured recurring Final Fantasy character Gilgamesh.
+Episode Gladiolus was released on March 28, 2017; featuring Gladiolus as a playable character, the scenario also featured recurring Final Fantasy character Gilgamesh.
 Following his defeat by Ravus Nox Fleuret, Gladiolus leaves the party to grow his strength under Cor Leonis' guidance while challenging Gilgamesh.
 Episode Prompto was released on June 27; featuring Prompto as a playable character and taking place during a late-game narrative gap while Prompto left the party, the gameplay shifts towards third-person shooting and stealth-based mechanics.
 Episode Ignis was released on December 13; set following a key story event, the episode follows Ignis as he teams up with supporting character Ravus Nox Fleuret to protect Noctis.
 Episode Ignis was planned to be the last installment of post-release DLC.
 Due to popular demand, the team decided to extend DLC support into 2018, focusing on content to expand character stories and the world's lore.

 Comrades is an expansion that allows online multiplayer battles with up to four players.
 It takes place in the ten-year gap in the game's narrative, focusing on player-created members of the Kingsglaive combating powerful monsters.
 With the release of Comrades, Final Fantasy XV became the first mainline single-player game in the series to feature multiplayer content.
-A standalone version of "Comrades" released on December 13, 2018.
-Episode Ardyn released on March 26, 2019.
+A standalone version of "Comrades" was released on December 13, 2018.
+Episode Ardyn was released on March 26, 2019.
 Set thirty years prior to the main game, Episode Ardyn details how Ardyn was found by Niflheim and began his plot of revenge against the Lucis bloodline.
 Episode Ardyn marks the end of post-release support for Final Fantasy XV.